herculesbroken11/AI-Trading-Bot-Retail-POS-/frontend/README.md

 npm run build
 ```

-The build output will be in `../static/dashboard/` and served by Flask.
+The build output will be in `dist/` directory and served by Flask from `http://localhost:5035/dashboard`.

 ## Structure